andy03kr/vncdesktop/README.md

  PortNumber = 15900
  noscreensaver = 1
 ```
-Open the vncdesktop.au3 file in SciTE Script Editor and press F5 - the project will start.
+Open the vncdesktop.au3 file in SciTE Script Editor and press F5 to start the project.

 On another computer, run vncviewer vncproxy.home.lan:"Your ID"